2019 WAC women's basketball tournament

-The 2019 WAC women's basketball tournament was a postseason tournament was held March 13–16, 2019, at the Orleans Arena in Paradise, Nevada.
+The 2019 WAC women's basketball tournament was a postseason tournament held from March 13–16, 2019, at the Orleans Arena in Paradise, Nevada.
 New Mexico State won the conference tournament championship game over Texas–Rio Grande Valley, in double-overtime, 76–73 to earn an automatic trip to the NCAA women's tournament.

 Seeds

 The teams were seeded based on record, with California Baptist not eligible to play due to the transition rules.